WordPress/gutenberg/docs/how-to-guides/themes/theme-support.md

 ### Opinionated block styles

-The block editor allows themes to opt-in to slightly more opinionated styles for the front end.
+The block editor allows themes to opt in to slightly more opinionated styles for the front end.
 An example of these styles is the default color bar to the left of blockquotes.
 If you'd like to use these opinionated styles in a classic theme, add theme support for `wp-block-styles`:

 ```php
 add_theme_support( 'wp-block-styles' );